microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 window, but will act as the monarch.
 The old monarch (who's now a different process altogether, and is elevated), should treat that medium-IL headless monarch the same as the other monarchs, and attempt to find a new monarch as soon as it goes away.
-The headless monarch will attempt to register to ne the monarch - if it turns out that another process is the current monarch, then the headless monarch will immediately kill itself, causing the old monarch to immediately attempt to find a new monarch.
+The headless monarch will attempt to register to be the monarch - if it turns out that another process is the current monarch, then the headless monarch will immediately kill itself, causing the old monarch to immediately attempt to find a new monarch.
 If the headless monarch dies